Summit 2020 Frequently Asked Questions

 How did you decide on hosting it in the US and, specifically, in Florida?

-The Breakers is a longtime GWS partner (having hosted the 2017 Summit), and their commitment to wellness for employees and guests is unparalleled.
-This gives us a further opportunity to create an event together that is a showcase for a “well” conference.
+Hosting it at The Breakers Palm Beach, Florida made sense because the property is a longtime GWS partner (having hosted the 2017 Summit), and their commitment to wellness for employees and guests is unparalleled.
+This gives us a further opportunity to create an event that is a showcase for a “well” event.
+The Breakers also exceeds all mandatory protocols for health and safety and will be working with the GWS team to ensure the most effective measures are employed.

 What precautions are you taking to keep delegates safe while at The Breakers?

-To set standards for a safe conference, former US Surgeon General, Richard Carmona, MD, will serve as Medical Advisor to the 2020 Summit.
-Dr. Carmona will work closely with the GWS and The Breakers teams to ensure the latest health and safety protocols are in place.
-The goal is to keep delegates, guests, staff and the community safe at all times.
+Moreover, to set standards for a safe conference, former US Surgeon General, Richard Carmona MD, is serving as Medical Advisor to the 2020 Summit.
+Dr. Carmona is working closely with the GWS and The Breakers teams to ensure the latest health and safety protocols are in place.
+Together with The Breakers, we are dedicated to ensuring the health and safety of delegates, speakers and staff, as well as providing a glimpse of what safe travel might look like in the future.

 The Breakers’ sprawling beachfront location enables appropriate physical distancing and generous use of outdoor space.
 They have exceeded all recommended CDC and World Health Organization guidelines and have implemented intensive safety and hygiene protocols for guests, including mandatory face coverings and social distancing.
 In addition, The Breakers has implemented touch-less transactions for every part of a guest’s stay and each guest receives a hygiene kit with hand sanitizer, facial tissues, disinfecting wipes and spray.
 To learn more about The Breakers current health and safety precautions, please click here.